+Carrots are an inexpensive addition to your dog’s regular diet and treat regimen.
 They are safe to serve daily and can be added to any feeding.

 Whether you include carrots as a crunchy treat or add them to a recipe for additional sweetness, you’ll know you are strengthening your dog’s immune system, aiding in digestion, maintaining good vision and promoting overall nutritional balance.

-Carrot Recipes For Dogs
+Carrot Recipes for Dogs